-- The Identity Server cannot respond to Identity Provider introductions. - Federation to an external service provider cannot be supported with this configuration. - The proxy service that is protecting the Identity Server cannot be configured to use mutual SSL.
+- The Identity Server cannot respond to Identity Provider introductions. - Federation to an external service provider that requires the artifact profile with SOAP/Mutual SSL binding cannot be supported with this configuration. - The proxy service that is protecting the Identity Server cannot be configured to use mutual SSL.
 For example with this configuration, X.509 authentication cannot be used for any proxy service.
 To perform X.509 authentication (which is a form of mutual SSL), a user's browser must have direct access to the Identity Server. - The proxy service that is protecting the Identity Server cannot be configured to use NMAS.